-The Boyertown Lions Community Ambulance Service was founded in 1941 by Earl H. Keim, the president of the Lions Club of Boyertown at the time.
+The Boyertown Community Ambulance Service was founded in 1941 by Earl H. Keim, the president of the Lions Club of Boyertown at the time.
 The organization started with 21 members and by the end of the year, they had a total of 44 members.
-They began a fund raising drive and received donations from individuals and businesses of the community.
+They began a fundraising drive and received donations from individuals and businesses of the community.
 They held weekend peach and ice cream festivals on the East Third St church property to help raise funds for the organization.
 The first ambulance was to be a Ford chassis, modified by Boyertown Auto Body Works, Inc. which was housed and dedicated in the founding year.
 Burgess Roy F. Schealer accepted the first ambulance on behalf of the community.
-The first corp of drivers consisted of 14 men who responded to 81 calls that year.
+The first corps of drivers consisted of 14 men who responded to 81 calls that year.
 The total cost of the operation was $1,200.

 In 1948, the Boyertown Lions Community Ambulance incorporated as a non-profit organization by the Berks County Court.
 The second ambulance was purchased.
 It was a Chevrolet chassis that was again modified by Boyertown Auto Body, Inc. at total cost of $4,800.

 The first custom-built, all-purpose Packard was purchased in 1951.
 Its cost was $7,685 and a fund drive was started to offset the cost of this purchase.
 The goal was to raise $4,800, but the drive ended up netting $5,201.50.

 In 1953, a lot at Third St and Chestnut St was purchased for $2,700 which was to be used to construct the new first aid center.
 Another fund drive was started to help raise funding for the new building.
 The goal this time was $23,000, but the drive netted $24,634.58.
 Ground was broken in March for the new building.
 The construction completed in the fall at a total cost of $23,978.81.

 Fundraising activities were announced in 1954 to cover the expense of operating the facilities.
 The contributions during the first year were $807.75 with contributions increasing to $905.75 the second year.